suren-m/cw/labs/02_kubernetes/06_jobs.md

 2. List all the CronJob, Jobs and Pods

     ```bash
       kubectl get cj,job,pod
-       # observe every minute job and pods will be created
     ```

-3. Clean up your resources

-    ```bash
-        kubectl delete all --all
-    ```
+    Observe that at every minute, job and pods will be created
+---